Jiang Qing: Internment and illness

-Following her arrest, Jiang Qing was held at Qincheng Prison, where she occupied herself with activities such as reading newspapers, listening to radio broadcasts, watching television, knitting, studying books, and writing.
+Following her arrest, Jiang was held at Qincheng Prison, where she occupied herself with activities such as reading newspapers, listening to radio broadcasts, watching television, knitting, studying books, and writing.
 Her daughter, Li Na, visited her fortnightly.
-She was treated well, unlike how she treated her enemies during the Cultural Revolution.
+Jiang was reportedly treated well during her sentence.
 The sentence was commuted to life imprisonment in 1983.
 The Supreme People's Court determined that both Jiang and her chief associate, Zhang, had demonstrated "sufficient repentance" during their two-year reprieve, leading to their death sentences being commuted.
 However, senior Chinese officials stated that Jiang had not shown genuine remorse and remained as defiant as the day she was removed from a crowded courtroom, shouting, "Long Live the Revolution."
+In 1984, Jiang was granted medical parole, but multiple official Chinese sources and media reports subsequently suggested she never left Qincheng.

-In 1984, Jiang was granted medical parole and relocated to a discreet residence arranged by the authorities.
-In December 1988, on the occasion of Mao Zedong's 95th birth anniversary, Jiang requested approval to hold a family gathering, but her petition was denied.
+According to Ross Terrill's biography of Jiang, in December 1988, on the occasion of Mao's 95th birth anniversary, Jiang requested approval to hold a family gathering, but her petition was denied.
 Distressed, she attempted suicide by ingesting 50 sleeping pills she had secretly saved.
 The attempt failed.
-She was later sent back to Qincheng Prison in 1989 when her medical parole concluded.
-Jiang Qing believed that Deng Xiaoping should be held responsible for the student movement (better known as the Tiananmen Square protests), as he tolerated Western ideologies.
-She also condemned the subsequent massacre that followed the protests, emphasising that Mao Zedong had never ordered the army to massacre crowds.
+Jiang believed that Deng Xiaoping should be held responsible for the Tiananmen Square protests, as he tolerated Western ideologies.
+She also condemned the subsequent massacre that followed the protests, emphasising that Mao had never ordered the army to massacre crowds.
+According to Terrill's biography, Jiang returned to prison in 1989 when parole ended.
 While in custody, Jiang was diagnosed with throat cancer, and doctors advised surgery.
 She refused, asserting that losing her voice was unacceptable.
+In November 1989, the CCP Central Committee approved another medical parole for Jiang.
+When discussing her accommodation, she insisted on either returning to Mao’s former residence in Zhongnanhai or going back to Building 17 of the Diaoyutai State Guesthouse, her primary stronghold during the Cultural Revolution.
+When both requests were rejected, she turned to the officials from the General Office of the Central Committee and made a slit-throat gesture with the side of her right hand, signaling she would have to commit suicide again.
+Eventually, after the General Office arranged a two-story villa at Jiuxianqiao and assigned a nurse to care for her, she acquiesced and began receiving treatment.